 The Short Answer:

-When it comes to your workouts, that usually means eliminating plyometric (i.e., jumping) exercises, and performing non-plyometric exercises with better form (e.g., sitting back into your squat instead of pushing your knees forward).
+When it comes to your workouts, that usually means eliminating plyometric (i.e., jumping) exercises and performing non-plyometric exercises with better form (e.g., sitting back into your squat instead of pushing your knees forward).

 If he or she gives you rehab exercises, do them.
-If you’re referred to a physical therapist, work with that person.
-Then, when you’re ready, return to your regularly scheduled workouts, following the advice of your physical therapist.
+If you’re referred to a physical therapist (PT), work with that person.
+Then, when you’re ready, return to your regularly scheduled workouts, following the advice of your PT.
 If that activity happens to be a Beachbody program, you’ll find additional advice below.

 The Long Answer:

 If your knees ache, you’re not alone.
 Knee pain affects around 18 percent of adults in the United States, according to the Centers for Disease Control and Prevention.
 Here’s a five-step rehabilitation plan to help you banish it for good.